slom64/MyNotes/Active Directory/4. Kerberose/0. Understand/Explanation.md

 2. KDC returns AS-REP containing EncPart encrypted under the user key.
 3. Attacker runs offline cracking (dictionary/wordlist, hashcat/john/etc.) against that encrypted blob until they recover the password/hash.
 4. With the password/hash they can decrypt the EncPart, get the TGS session key, and then use the TGT legitimately.

+---

+> [!question] TGT rely
+> If we were able to get TGT by doing MITM attack, that won't be enough to use the TGT because we need the session key, is that right?